MeMcCree/streetpass/README.md

 ## StreetPASS Mapping Wiki
 This wiki includes everything you need to know
-to start making StreetPASS maps!
+to start making StreetPASS maps! <br>
-If you need any additional help dont be afraid to join our Discord and ask a question
+If you need any additional help <br>
+dont be afraid to join our Discord and ask a question

 https://github.com/MeMcCree/streetpass/wiki